Google RCS vs. Apple Messages for Business

 Learn about the differences between two popular messaging channels, Google’s RCS and Apple Messages for Business and how they can elevate your customer experiences.

-Today’s customers are looking for mobile-friendly, conversational experiences with brands, in which they can conveniently engage, search and purchase all from the same channel.
-RCS Business Messaging (RBM) and Apple Messages for Business (AMB) are two channels growing in popularity thanks to this trend.
+Today’s customers are looking for mobile-friendly, conversational experiences with brands in which they can conveniently engage, search, and purchase all from the same channel.
+Thanks to this trend, RCS Business Messaging (RBM) and Apple Messages for Business (AMB) are two channels growing in popularity.
 Both provide rich, conversational experiences from the comfort of your customers’ mobile screens.

-There are differences in how communication on these platforms is initiated, and they have different entry points, but each has significant potential benefits for improving customer experiences and engagement.
+There are differences in how communication on these platforms is initiated and different entry points, but each has significant potential benefits for improving customer experiences and engagement.

-In this post, we’re going to explore the similarities and differences between RBM and AMB and look at the best ways brands can use them for marketing, support and nurturing.
+In this post, we’ll explore the similarities and differences between RBM and AMB and examine the best ways brands can use them for marketing strategies, support, and nurturing.

 P2P messaging: RCS vs iMessage

-First, it’s important for brands to understand how their customers communicate in their day-to-day lives before they start to strategize how to interact with them.
-Depending on what smartphone a customer uses, they are likely to be comfortable using either iMessage for iPhone, or RCS for Android users.
+First, it’s important for brands to understand how their customers communicate in their daily lives before they start strategizing how to interact with them.
+Depending on what smartphone a customer uses, they are likely to be comfortable using either iMessage for iPhone or RCS for Android users.

 iMessage is a messaging service created by Apple that lets you send messages, photos, and videos between Apple devices like iPhones, iPads, Macs, and Apple Watches.
 It uses the internet to send messages which means you can use Wi-Fi or your cell phone data plan to send and receive messages. iMessages appear in blue bubbles in the Messages app, while regular SMS texts are green.